tuomaskemp/bikes-backend/README.md

 - `docker exec <container name> npm run db:seedStations`: Load station data from CSV files into the database.
 - `docker exec <container name> npm run db:seedJourneys`: Load journey data from CSV files into the database.

+## Testing

+Execute tests by running `npm test`.
+You don't need to run the backend for this.